input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 ### Operation

-The Filtered Chain Sync Protocol is a stateful client-server protocol.
+The Chain Seek Protocol is a stateful client-server protocol.
 When a client establishes a connection with a server, a handshake is performed.
 If the handshake succeeds, the idle state is reached.
 From the idle state, the client has the agency to send a query or terminate the connection.
 If the client